JawadSk/Blogging-Platform-API/README.md

 ## Project Summary

 * The project is a basic web application built using Java and the Spring framework.
 It allows users to sign up, sign in, and manage their profile information.
 Users can also create and view posts.
-The application uses authentication tokens to secure user data and ensure that only authenticated users can access certain features.
-The API endpoints include user signup, signin, and update details, post creation and retrieval, and authentication token creation.
+The application uses authentication tokens to secure users data and ensure that only authenticated users can access certain features.
+The API endpoints include users signup, signin, and update details, post creation and retrieval, and authentication token creation.